testuser1/chrome-code-edit/README.md

 ## Shortcuts
 * Ctrl-O: Opens a file
+* Ctrl-Q: Closes a file (Does not save, does not prompt - bad right now.)
 * Ctrl-S: Saves the file
+* Ctrl-M: Manual mode change
 * Ctrl-Space: Show an information dialog
 * Ctrl-N: Creates a new file
 * Shift-Ctrl-N: Opens a new window